6 Hallway Decorating Ideas to Kick It Up a Notch

 If your hallway is wider than average, take advantage of your extra square footage and create a mini seating area with a pair of chairs and a small stool.
 This arm chair from World Market works great on it's own or in a pair.
 You can even add seating to a narrow hallway by bringing in a narrow bench, like this upholstered style.
 Simply throw a couple of pattern throw pillows on top to complete the look.

 Photo credit: Trevor Tondro for House Beautiful

 If you own your home or have a lenient landlord, one of the easiest and most fun ways to transform a hallway is to install a statement wallpaper.
 Small spaces, in general, like hallways or powder rooms are great candidates for wallpaper as they can have a sort of jewel-box effect when covered in an interesting pattern.
+This textured Peony wallpaper adds the perfect amount of interest to any small space.
 If you can't install a traditional wallpaper, you can also use removable wallpaper that's easy to uninstall when you move.
+We love Hygge & West's line of removable wallpaper that comes in a variety of patterns and hues that are easy to peel and stick.
 You can accessory further, with a small table, chair, chandelier, or mirror, but sometimes a bold wallpaper is all you need.

 Need help designing your hallway?
 Pop over to our Design Bar for quick + easy —and FREE — design advice.
 Happy decorating!